 Both agile and waterfall, are popular project management methodologies.

 The waterfall method represents a linear system.
-It demands a step to be finished before the next step can be started.
-It’s especially common in IT teams because their work often depends on the steps prior.
+It demands that a step be finished before the next step can be started.
+It’s especially common in IT teams because their work often depends on the steps before it.
 Even though this method supports a clear overview of the work, it hinders the team from working flexibly, which can result in slower achievements.
 It’s also called a sequential methodology.

 An agile method on the other hand requires simultaneous work, not linear.
 Teamwork, developing, testing, implementing customer feedback and many other factors all happen at the same time, which allows the project to remain flexible and adapt to the circumstances.
 This method is cyclic and iterative and most suitable for team collaboration.